knowsuchagency/promptic/README.md

     print(f"checking calendar for {date}")
     return f"Calendar checked for {date}: No conflicts found"

+cmd = """
-cmd = "What time is it?
-Also, can you check my calendar for tomorrow and set a reminder for a team meeting at 2pm?"
+What time is it?
+Also, can you check my calendar for tomorrow and set a reminder for a team meeting at 2pm?
+"""

 print(scheduler(cmd))
 # getting current time